 In the Lifetime of the Buddha

-The chaplain was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis and wanted to kill him so he could take over as leader of the brotherhood.
+The chaplain was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis and wanted to kill him so he could take over as leader of the sangha.
 With the help of King Ajatasattu, his chief supporter, who had murdered his own father to get the crown, Devadatta hired thirty-one of the best archers in the land and sent one to a spot where the Buddha walked every day.
-Devadatta told him to use a poisoned arrow to ensure the Buddha died and after the assassination told him which road to use to return.
+Devadatta told him to use a poisoned arrow to ensure the Buddha died and told him which road to use to return after the assassination.
 Then, to cover up his involvement in the murder, Devadatta sent two archers to that road to kill the first archer, four more to kill the next two, eight to kill the four, and sixteen to kill the eight.

-The Bodhisatta’s son, mother, and the king’s chief queen were earlier births of the Buddha’s son, birth mother, and wife while some of the Bodhisatta’s brothers and sister were Sariputta, Moggallana, Maha Kassapa, and Uppalavanna, four of the Buddha’s top disciples.
+The Bodhisatta’s son and mother, and the king’s chief queen were earlier births of the Buddha’s son, birth mother, and wife and some of the Bodhisatta’s brothers and sister were Sariputta, Moggallana, Maha Kassapa, and Uppalavanna, four of the Buddha’s top disciples.